Belonoperca: Characteristics

 The species within Belonoperca are elongated, predatory fish that produce the toxin grammistin in the mucus on their skin.
 The two species in the genus have 9 spines in their dorsal fin, although B, chabanaudi may have 10, and both have 10 dorsal fin rays.
 Other members of the tribe Diploprionini have more dorsal fin rays than the species of Belonoperca.
 They also differ from related fishes in the arrangement of the spines and rays in the anal fin.

 Species

-There are only two species within the genus Belonoperca:
+There are two species within the genus Belonoperca: